dantincu/dantincu.github.io/npm-workspaces/setup-typescript-monorepo/notes.md

 > ```
 > npm run build --workspace ./packages/utils
 > ```
 > Make sure to launch it in the root directory of the monorepo.
 This command executes the `build` script defined in the local `package.json` of the package specified with the `--workspace` flag.
-Don’t forget that a local package is nothing more than an npm workspace, which is why you need to use the `--workspace` flag.
+Don't forget that a local package is nothing more than an npm workspace, which is why you need to use the `--workspace` flag.
 > ## Define a Global tsconfig.json File
 > Initialize a `tsconfig.json` file in the root directory with the following content:
 > ```json